zhiyouliu/Surgical_Tools_Detection/README.md

 # Surgical Tool Object Detection

+Cooperate with Pengyu Kan, Hanting Fei and Lelin Zhong

 This project focuses developping effective object detector to detect surgical tools.
 We specifically study on the capability of transformer bsaed architecture for surgical tool dataset.

 The dataset is avaiable at here: